Boranstars/Boranstars/README.md

 - 👀 I’m interested in Programming, Deep Learing, AI
 - 🌱 I’m currently learning C++, Java, Python, PHP, Linux
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : boranyang3@gmail.com
+- 📫 How to reach me : boranyang@whut.edu.cn
 - 😄 Pronouns: <TO do>
 - ⚡ Fun fact: ?